ozthe2/ozthe2.github.io/_posts/2023-05-14-automate-shortcuts-with-powershell.md

 ## Final Thoughts

 *New-OHShortcut* is a powerful PowerShell function that simplifies the process of creating and managing shortcuts on Windows.
 Whether you need to create a new shortcut, replace an existing one, or delete a shortcut, New-OHShortcut has got you covered.
 Give it a try, and see how it can improve your productivity!
-Find it in my github repo here: https://github.com/ozthe2/MyPowerShell/blob/main/New-OHShortcut.ps1
+Find it in my github repo here: https://github.com/ozthe2/MyPowerShell/blob/main/New-OHShortcut.ps1 And if it's all a bit too much for you, I have followed PowerShell best practice (where a function should only do one thing) and broken them down into seperate functions here: https://github.com/ozthe2/MyPowerShell/tree/main/Shortcuts

 ---